 Affiliate nexus laws are also viewed as modernizing the law in light of how today's technology enables Internet vendors to create markets.
 California Board of Equalization member Betty Yee described California's affiliate law as an "update ... in light of new technology by removing out-dated provisions" (News Release (PDF), 6/30/11).

-Comparisons Among States That Have Adopted "Amazon/Click Through" Affiliate Nexus Laws
+Comparisons Among States That Have Adopted "Amazon" or "Click Through" Affiliate Nexus Laws

 Following is a summary of the affiliate laws enacted in eight states from 2008 through July 2014, listed in the order of enactment.
 It also includes Pennsylvania where the Department of Revenue issued Sales and Use Tax Bulletin 2011-01 that states it is following the affiliate nexus approach.
 The laws are similar to what New York originally enacted in April 2008; significant differences are noted in the chart with additional details and links provided.
 Note that some states without specific affiliate nexus or click-through nexus statutes may still pursue vendors with certain representatives or affiliates in their state under their standard definition of sellers subject to sales tax collection.
 See, for example, Bloomberg BNA, SALT Talk Blog, "State Tax Snapshot: Many States Say Affiliate Nexus is Already in the Tax Code," 2/13/12.

 Click here for links to the laws, state agency guidance, litigation, and relevant news and articles for the states noted above.